There’s something mysterious about many of the images you are about to see.

 I’d rather highlight and celebrate this involvement.

-Photography is a mirror.
+Photography is both a window and a mirror.

 If you look deeply enough, you’ll find it reflects everything.